pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 <img src="b.png" >

+{{% notes type="info" %}}
 Backstage is an open platform for building developer portals.
 It provides a centralized place for managing software catalogs, documentation, and tooling.
 This layer helps in organizing microservices and infrastructure, streamlining the process for developers to create, manage, and explore services.
+{{% /notes %}}

-We also installed the [Pulumi plugin](https://github.com/pulumi/pulumi-backstage-plugin) for Backstage, which allows us to manage our infrastructure as code directly from the Backstage UI.
-There are several ways to interact with the plugin.
+In our `KEBAB` stack, we installed the [Pulumi plugin](https://github.com/pulumi/pulumi-backstage-plugin) for Backstage, which allows us to manage our infrastructure as code directly from the Backstage UI by cookie-cutting the Pulumi project and making the result available in our source control repository.
+From there, Argo CD takes over and deploys the definition to the hub cluster as described above.
-If you want to use the scaffolding feature, you can add following `step` for example to your `Template` definition:

 ```yaml
 apiVersion: scaffolder.backstage.io/v1beta3